DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-8-mentor-materials.md

 #### Focused development areas

-- Teacher breaks down what pupils need to do into sequential steps and uses what they know about pupils’ prior knowledge to make these steps manageable.
+- Teacher breaks down what pupils need to do into sequential steps and uses what they know about pupils' prior knowledge to make these steps manageable.
 - Teacher ensures pupils know the steps they need to take.
 - Teacher embeds as a routine a memorable framework for processes they need pupils to use often.

 {details}
-Example precise target: Teacher breaks down what pupils need to do into sequential steps and uses what they know about pupils’ prior knowledge to make these steps manageable.
+Example precise target: Teacher breaks down what pupils need to do into sequential steps and uses what they know about pupils' prior knowledge to make these steps manageable.

 - **Not doing it at all:** Explain what pupils need to do by breaking it down into steps.
 - **Doing it but needs some improvement:** Explain what pupils need to do by breaking it down into steps that are clearly sequenced, e.g. by numbering them.
-- **Doing it well and needs some stretch:** Explain what pupils need to do by breaking it down into steps that are manageable given pupils’ prior knowledge and clearly sequence these steps.
+- **Doing it well and needs some stretch:** Explain what pupils need to do by breaking it down into steps that are manageable given pupils' prior knowledge and clearly sequence these steps.

 {/details}